KyleV1999/LumiMonitor/index.md

 		<p>
 		  Today my group and I met with our industry collaborator here at Humber College.
 He agreed with our ideas to design the Lumi monitor into a mobile.
 He also agreed with the sensors we are using and gave me the idea to use my motion sensor to record hands free feeding data.
 Finally he showed us a previous prototype of the Lumi Monitor.
-		  Our group deiced to use the Raspberry Pi as a development platform.
+		  Our group decided to use the Raspberry Pi as a development platform.

 		  My group also came up with an individual budget for our project which can be found <a href="https://github.com/KyleV1999/LumiMonitor/blob/master/Documentation/Lumi%20Monitor%20Budget.pdf"><u>here</u></a>.
 		</p>